course-dprep/in-class-practice-nparmentier/README.md

 > Feel free to delete this text.

-# Title of your Project
+# First repository with exercises in dPrep
 *Describe the purpose of this project*

 ## Motivation